CutePuppy871/Phantom-Thieves/README.md

+[11/12/2020] Bug fixed.
+DO NOT ENABLE "Render Regions!"
+KEEP IT OFF.
+IT'S LOCATED IN THE PERFORMANCE SETTINGS AND WILL CRASH YOUR GAME EVERYTIME YOU TRY TO LOAD INTO A WORLD IF ENABLED. also modpack updated to 1.0.1 so horaaay :D

 [11/12/2020] Down for maintenance.
 Hopefully fixing bug where it crashes your game everytime you try to join the server.
 Modpack will be up later today.

 [11/11/2020] Release 1.0.0